AustinHeinrich/CMPT317/README.md

 q4 did Random-Restart Hill-climbing search, and q5 used Stochastic Hill-climbing search.

 ### Assignment 3 - The Constraint Satisfaction Problem (CSPs)
 For this assignment, I implemented the Constraint Satisfaction Program augmented with Forward Checking.
-As input, this
+As input, this program takes examples_size3.txt and examples_size5.txt, both provided.
+These text files contain unfinished Latin Squares, which are solved by the program.
+It is kind of slow, entirely the fault of the depth-first search.
+A lot of deepcopies occur, though this is an easily solvable problem.
+For example, I could substitute a fair portion of the program with numPy's.

 ### Assignement 4 - Minimax Search
 This assignment revolved around a board game styled off the N-Queens program.
 The object of the game was to be the last player to put a piece (a queen) on the board, and therefore minimize the amount of queens the other player can play.
 The project uses a variety of Minimax algorithms, some with Alpha-Beta Pruning, some with Depth-Cutoff.
 There is also a large number of tests for the code present.
 Overall, it demonstrates a fine understanding of minimax and testing practices.